 - PIM 35, “Grievance and Appeal Procedures for Employees Subject to the State Personnel Act”

-- PIM 36, “Procedures of the EPA Non-Faculty Grievance Committee”
+- PIM 36, “Procedures of the EHRA Non-Faculty Grievance Committee”

 - Procedures for Resolving Faculty Grievances Arising from Section 607(3) of The Code of The University of North Carolina